Attachment III PARAGRAPH 5.2 OF CHAPTER VI OF THE BOARD OF REGENTS, TEXAS STATE UNIVERSITY SYSTEM

 (29) Campus disruption activities (see Subsection 5.4).

-(30) Disorderly conduct on University-owned or controlled property or at a University-sponsored or supervised function which inhibits or interferes with the educational responsibility of the University community or the University's social- educational activities shall include but not be limited to: using abusive, indecent, profane or vulgar language; making offensive gestures or displays, which tend to incite a breach of the peace; perpetrating fights, assaults, abuse, or threats; or evincing some obviously offensive manner, or committing an act, that causes a person to feel threatened.
+(30) Disorderly conduct on University-owned or controlled property or at a university-sponsored or supervised function which inhibits or interferes with the educational responsibility of the university community or the university's social- educational activities shall include but not be limited to: using abusive, indecent, profane or vulgar language; making offensive gestures or displays, which tend to incite a breach of the peace; perpetrating fights, assaults, abuse, or threats; or evincing some obviously offensive manner, or committing an act, that causes a person to feel threatened.

 (31) Using authority granted by state law, by system rule, or by university policy to deprive any person of his or her civil rights.

-(32) Violation of University policy relating to electronic network facilities such as local area networks and the internet.
+(32) Violation of university policy relating to electronic network facilities such as local area networks and the internet.